camel.utils package#

 - camel.utils.commons.check_server_running(server_url: str) bool [source]#

-Check whether the port refered by the URL to the server is open.
+Check whether the port referred by the URL to the server is open.

 - Parameters: